 Thursday, November 17, 2011

 I’ll admit as a Liberal Democrat I’m not completely satisfied with the politics of President Obama.
 I didn’t like his politics as primary candidate Obama in 2008.
-I thought he was running to the Far-Left as a McGovernite New-Left government can do everything for everybody Social Democrat.
+I thought he was running to the Far-Left as a McGovernite New-Left government can do everything for everybody Socialist.
 I like him more as Democratic nominee Obama in the general election.
-When he ran as a New Democrat Liberal to get independent voters to vote for him.
+When he ran as a New Democrat Progressive to get independent voters to vote for him.
 As President Obama he’s been a bit too weak and timid for me.
 But the results so far have been pretty good,

 Especially comparing where the country was three years ago and where we are today as President.
 But three years ago the economy was collapsing, so it is not hard to much better than that.
 It would be like saying you inherit a winless football team and than you win four games the next season and you say, “see, I told you things would get better”.
 President Obama has governed as a moderate Progressive.
 Somewhere between Lyndon Johnson and Bill Clinton.
 Not as a Liberal Democrat in the JFK sense, which is what I was hoping for.

 The first Progressive or Liberal President since Bill Clinton or even Jack Kennedy.
 But JFK at least as far as I’m concern is the God of modern liberalism in it's realest form.
 So saying you are not as good as a Liberal as Jack Kennedy, would be like saying you are not as good as a quarterback as Joe Montana.
 Anything close to that, is more than acceptable.
 I’ve been with the President for the most part on economic and foreign policy.
 But I’ve been disappointed with him on national security, especially with the Patriot Act and indefinite detention.